-If you experience a problem using SAS® Enterprise Miner™, you can often resolve the problem by following the techniques in this note.
+When you experience a problem using SAS Enterprise Miner, you can often resolve the problem by following the techniques in this note.
 These are the same techniques that are used by SAS Technical Support team members.
 If you follow the techniques, then you can probably solve the problem.
-Even if you cannot solve the problem, the techniques help organize information so that SAS Technical Support staff can assist you more quickly.
+Even when you cannot solve the problem, the techniques help organize information so that SAS Technical Support staff can assist you more quickly.

 Most SAS Enterprise Miner problems generally fall into these categories: